embulk/embulk/embulk-docs/src/recipe/scheduled-csv-load-to-elasticsearch-kibana4.rst

       nodes:
       - {host: localhost}

-Note: If you want to use timestamp as local timezone, set default_timezone parameter on parser config.(default: UTC)
+Note: If the CSV file contains timestamp in local time zone, set default_timezone parameter to parser config as following (since time zone is assumed as UTC by default).

 .. code-block:: yaml